justpino7/PythonDBserverAssignment/README.md

 # PythonDBserverAssignment

-Data needs similar format as the one in the data txt file
+Data needs similar format as the one in the data txt file <br>

-Run server file
+Run server file <br>
-Run client file
+Run client file <br>
-Follow the indications on the console
+Follow the indications on the console <br>